wxMaxima-developers/wxmaxima/info/wxmaxima.md

 You can find these symbols in the Unicode sidebar (search for 'double-struck capital').
 But the selected font must also support these symbols.
 If they do not display properly, select another font.

+## How can a Maxima script determine, if it is running under wxMaxima or command line Maxima?

+If wxMaxima is used, the Maxima variable `maxima_frontend` is set to `wxmaxima`.
+The Maxima variable `maxima_frontend_version` contains the wxMaxima version in this case.

+If no frontend is used (you are using command line Maxima), these variables are `false`.

 ______________________________________________________________________

 # Command-line arguments